ValuEdge-Advisory-Services/Consent-Rights-and-Privacy-to-Participate-in-Training-Needs-Assessment-TNA-for-State-Policy-Actors-/README.md

-RIGHTS & PRIVACY NOTICE
+**RIGHTS & PRIVACY NOTICE**

-Job Name: Training Needs Assessment (TNA)
+**Job Name:** Training Needs Assessment (TNA)

-This Privacy Notice explains who we are, the personal data we collect, how we use it, who we share it with, and what your legal rights are.''
+This Privacy Notice explains who we are, the personal data we collect, how we use it, who we share it with, and what your legal rights are.

-Consultant Company Name
+**Consultant Company Name**

 §  ValuEdge Advisory Services Limited  (“ValuEdge”) is a management consulting outfit based in Nigeria.
 This research is conducted by our team targeting and social research, who you  can get details from the person interviewing you.
 ValuEdge is duly registered with the Nigerian Corporate Affairs Commission (CAC).